sburden-group/pareto_leg_hardware/leg/software/bringup_scripts/bringup_sop.md

 run `bringup.py` to upload the Dual TMotor U8 motor configuration for each axis.

 Reopen the odrive utility.
 Check that there no errrors with `dump_errors(odrv0)`.

+Ensure that the motors are not connected to anything that would phyiscally constrain their movement (i.e: linkages).

 Run a motor0 calibration with:
 ````